slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'One’s real life is often the life that one does not lead.' -- Oscar Wilde*

 <!--
+- control is the master adiction.
-focus on what doesnt change
+- focus on what doesnt change

-past and future doesn't exist. we cannot control anything, at most we can influenciate something.
+- past and future doesn't exist. we cannot control anything, at most we can influenciate something.

 > *'Sometimes people don't want to hear the truth because they don't want their illusions destroyed.' -- Friedrich Nietzsche* -->